Amy Theisen, CFP®

 5. Review your documents periodically

 It’s not uncommon to take a “one and done” approach with estate planning.
 But reviewing your documents periodically is just as important as setting them up.

 Tax system changes, as well as changes in your personal situation, can impact how you would like to distribute your assets.
-A good practice is to review your estate plan every two to three years, or whenever there are significant changes to tax laws or your family structure.
+A good practice is to review your estate plan every two to three years, or whenever there are significant changes to tax laws or your financial or family structure.

 How you can take action now

-An estate plan puts you in the driver’s seat regarding how your assets pass, who will care for your children and who can make decisions on your behalf.
+An estate plan helps put you in the driver’s seat regarding how your assets pass, who will care for your children and who can make decisions on your behalf.
 Your financial advisor can work with your tax, legal and estate-planning professionals to help ensure you have an estate plan that matches your goals.